Will Tom Cruise Ever See Suri?

 FAQ:

-A: The Church of Scientology is a religious organization founded science fiction writer L. Ron Hubbard in the early 1950s.
-It has been a subject of controversy due to its secretive nature and alleged abusive practices.
+A: Scientology is a religion founded science fiction writer L. Ron Hubbard in the early 1950s.
+It is based on the teachings and writings of Hubbard and focuses on achieving spiritual enlightenment through a series of counseling sessions known as “auditing.”

 Q: Has Tom Cruise seen Suri since the divorce?